 Bachelor of Arts in Environmental Studies

-The environmental science major at Saint Joseph’s prepares students to be stewards of the planet through investigation of the environment and the ecological challenges it faces.
+The environmental studies major at Saint Joseph’s prepares students to be stewards of the planet through investigation of the environment and the ecological challenges it faces.

 The environmental science degrees integrate a range of scientific disciplines, including biology, chemistry, and geology, around the study of the environment.
 An important focus of Saint Joseph’s environmental program is on aquatic ecosystems such as Sebago Lake and the nearby Gulf of Maine.
 Also available is a Bachelor of Arts in Environmental Studies, which includes two semesters of foreign language study.